Gerber Products Company: Product diversification

-In 1960, Gerber started selling its baby food in glass jars, which often found new life as household storage, especially in home workshops.
+In 1960, Gerber started selling its baby food in glass jars.
 Soon after, other items such as pacifiers, baby bottles, and small baby toys were introduced.
-In 2003 Gerber partially replaced the glass jars with plastic tubs for vegetables and some fruits.
-Other fruits and meats are still sold in jars.

 In 1967, executives at Gerber Products decided to offer a line of life insurance products aimed at young families.
-Today, the Gerber Life Insurance Company is one of the largest purveyors of direct-marketed life insurance in the United States.
-Gerber Life currently has more than two million life insurance policies in force, with more than $650 million in assets.
 The company's term and whole life insurance products for adults and children are available in the United States, Puerto Rico, and most of Canada.
-Gerber Life currently has an "A" ("Excellent") rating with independent rating entity AM Best, the third-highest rating out of thirteen categories.
-In 2018, Gerber Life Insurance was sold to Western & Southern Financial Group, who continue to use the Gerber trademark under license.

-Early in the 1990s, Gerber tried to enter into the sugar-free food market with a Sugar Free Vanilla Custard flavor, favorable to diabetic babies.
+Early in the 1990s, Gerber tried to enter into the sugar-free food market with a Sugar Free Vanilla Custard flavor, marketed to parents with diabetic babies.
 The product did not see as much demand as expected, so it was dropped after a few years.
-Gerber also began to produce juices, which were still being sold as of March 2009.
+Gerber also began to produce juices around the same time.

 In 1999 Gerber established skincare products for babies.

+In 2001 Gerber partially replaced the glass jars with plastic tubs for vegetables and some fruits.
+Further development toward plastic packaging continued in 2003 after the 2001 change was considered a financial success.
+Other fruits and meats are still sold in jars.

+On December 31, 2018, Gerber Life Insurance was sold to Western & Southern Financial Group, who continue to use the Gerber trademark under license.